r-goerge/Detecting-Linguistic-Indicators-for-Stereotype-Assessment-with-LLMs/README.md

 [[PDF]]() [[arXiv]](https://arxiv.org/pdf/2502.19160)

 This is the official repository for our FAccT 2025 paper "Detecting Linguistic Indicators for Stereotype Assessment with Large Language Models".
-See `paper\DetectingLinguisticIndicatorsForStereotypeAssessmentWithLargeLanguageModels.pdf`.
+See `paper/DetectingLinguisticIndicatorsForStereotypeAssessmentWithLargeLanguageModels.pdf`.

 To detect linguistic indicators described in the SCSC categorization scheme, and to calculate the score_scsc for these stereotypes, please perform the following steps: